steveturbek/tangible-interfaces/book.md

 #### 7. Output Beyond Screens: LEDs, Servos, and Sound

 **Concept:** Physical outputs create richer feedback than screens alone.
 LEDs provide ambient information, servos create motion, speakers add audio.
 Learn when to use each modality and how to combine them.

+**Case Study:** Amazon Echo's LED ring.
+Rather than requiring users to look at a screen, the Echo uses a colored LED ring to communicate status: blue rotating for listening, red for muted, pulsing yellow for notifications.
+This ambient feedback works from any angle and doesn't demand full attention.
+Combined with audio responses and the physical action of the ring lighting, it creates a multimodal interface that feels more responsive than screen-only alternatives.

 **Workshop:** Design a notification device that uses non-screen outputs.
 Use LEDs for status, servos for physical motion, and buzzers for alerts.
 Consider ambient vs. attention-demanding feedback.